 - Make a “call to action” and tell them what readers should do!

 We must protect Florida beaches and the wildlife that inhabits it.
-President Obama, the Department of Interior, and all of our elected officials, must take a stand against seismic airgun testing.
+President Trump, the Department of Interior, and elected officials, must take a stand against seismic airgun blasting.

 - Keep it short and to the point (150-200 words).
 Some key ideas to communicate:

 - Offshore Drilling is dirty and dangerous.
-Coastal communities cannot afford to suffer a BP-like disaster off the East Coast.
+Coastal communities cannot afford to suffer a BP Deepwater Horizon-like disaster off the East Coast.

-- President Obama should keep the East Coast off limits to offshore drilling and seismic blasting permanently.
+- President Trump should keep the East Coast off limits to offshore drilling and seismic blasting permanently.

-- President Obama and coastal Governors should reject all proposals to allow seismic airgun blasting in the Atlantic Ocean.
+- President Trump should stand with coastal Governors and reject all proposals to allow seismic airgun blasting in the Atlantic Ocean.

 - Call the editor to confirm they got your submission and ask if they will run it.
 You can also set up a Google Alert for your name.

 - If it gets printed, send them to your elected officials especially your U.S. Representatives and Senators!
 And let us know so we can make sure decision-makers in DC see it too.